-A Student Guide to the Clery Act-Online Course
+A Student Guide to the Clery Act=Online Course

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, commonly known as the Clery Act, is a federal law that requires colleges and universities to track and disclose information about crimes that occur on or near campus.
 This course is designed to help students understand how the Clery Act impacts them and their school.
+Live or online presentation.